SNIC: Synthesized Noisy Images using Calibration: Methods

 \subsubsection{Flat-Field Calibration}

-For all cameras, we selected the lowest true ISO for the camera, and focused manually to infinity to avoid capturing texture in the poster or card we used.
-The iPhone camera lenses have fixed apertures; for the Sony cameras, we selected an aperture of f/8 to decrease vignetting and a midpoint focal length to decrease distortion.
+We selected each camera's lowest true ISO, focusing manually to infinity to avoid capturing texture in the poster or card.
+The iPhone cameras have fixed apertures; for the Sonys, we selected an aperture of f/8 to decrease vignetting and a midpoint focal length to decrease distortion.
 We also disabled Sony's in-camera long exposure noise reduction, and recorded uncompressed RAW images, rather than Sony's default lossy compressed format.
 For all cameras, we took pairs of RAW images at a range of ISO values and exposure times in order to capture the full range of brightness values.
-Our code examined those images to identify the area near the center of the image that had the least variance in pixel values for calibration.
+Our code examined those images to identify the area near the center of the image that had the least variance in pixel values for calibration (\cref{flat-field-crop}).
 We targeted the center region to further minimize lens distortion and shading.

 After collecting the flat-field images and identifying the crop area, for each ISO, we grouped and sorted the images into pairs by exposure time.
 The Bayer pattern data was cropped and the channel means were computed.
-Images that were too dark (mean \textless= 0.02) or too bright (mean \textgreater= 0.98) were discarded to avoid clipped data.
+Images that were too dark ($\text{mean} \leq 0.02$) or too bright ($\text{mean} \geq 0.98$) were discarded to avoid clipped data.
 We tiled each pair of surviving images.
-For each tile pair, we computed the tile means and computed the variance by subtracting one tile from its partner.
-To estimate the Poisson-Gaussian noise parameters, we used a two-stage procedure: first, a HuberRegressor identified and removed outliers from the mean-variance relationship; second, a standard least-squares linear regression on the resulting cleaned data yielded the final Poisson-Gaussian noise model parameters (photon shot noise coefficient \(a\) and read noise variance \(b\)).
+For each tile pair, we computed the tile means and the variance by subtracting one tile from its partner.
+To estimate the Poisson-Gaussian noise parameters, we used a two-stage procedure: first, a HuberRegressor identified and removed outliers from the mean-variance relationship; second, a standard least-squares linear regression on the resulting cleaned data yielded the final Poisson-Gaussian noise model parameters (photon shot noise coefficient $a$ and read noise variance $b$).

-We built Photon Transfer Curves (PTC) for all cameras and ISO values using the red channel.
-Figure 6 shows a representative plot at ISO 3200.
+We built Photon Transfer Curves (PTC) for all cameras and ISO values using the red channel. \cref{fig:ptc} shows a representative plot at ISO 3200.
 The red line indicates the fitted P-G model (\(\sigma^2{} = a\mu + b\)), with R\textsuperscript{2}=0.9995.
-The parameters \(a\) and \(b\) from this fit are then used in the P-G synthesis model.
+The parameters $a$ and $b$ from this fit were then used in the P-G synthesis model.
 The increase in spread of measured points as mean signal rises is consistent with photon shot noise, while the presence of outliers at the higher signal levels demonstrates the need for robust regression techniques.